M3L6H/Data-Structures/README.md

 <h1 align="center">Data Structures</h1>

-This is a repository containing my implementations of various data structures in a number of idfferent languages.
+This is a repository containing my implementations of various data structures in a number of dfferent languages.

 - [Trees](#trees)
   - [Binary Trees](#binary-trees)